vickneee/python/README.md

 	python3 DateAnalysis.py

-You will see the results in your terminal.
+The results will be displayed on your terminal.

 <img width="831" alt="Screenshot 2023-06-02 at 18 08 10" src="https://github.com/vickneee/python/assets/93821265/4cd6cc98-ce21-4be7-881d-f1f7819098f4">